wnafisi/iguanaTileGame/README.md

 # Iguana Tile Game
 A take on the classic image tile game.
-Move the tiles around the board by clicking on tiles directly adjacent to the white space...
+Move tiles around the board by clicking on the tiles directly adjacent to the empty space...

 here's a link to the current app, (deployed on Heroku): [Iguana Tile Game](https://desolate-beyond-10749.herokuapp.com/)